UK Council for Psychotherapy

 Death ends a life, not a relationship.
 Morrie Schwartz

 Learning Not To Take Rejection Personally Whatever we experience is personal and when someone breaks up with us it is also personal to them and does not mean we are a bad person (see also Taking Things So Personally).
 The therapy can also explore the aspect of our Self, beyond our ego, defensive roles, where from this disidentified essence of who we are, nothing is personal.
 Some may find it hard to see that maybe the ingredients weren't right for our relationship.
 It can be challenging to accept that rejection is rarely personal and appreciate our own courage to put ourself out there, acknowledge and process all our emotions, affirm our value and self-worth while keeping our spirit alive and strong, remain centred, grounded in our personal power.
 Rejections, refusals happen throughout our life.
 Some of these feelings of rejection may be connected to how we dealt with separation, loss and rejection in our early years (see also Coming To Terms With Our Past).
 Taking rejection personally often comes from our wounded self.
 Our relationship may have failed, and it doesn't mean we are a failure.
 Sometimes all we (our loving self) can do is appreciate our own courage to make the relationship out work in the first place, acknowledge and process all our associated emotions, own value, worth, remain resilient.
 Rejection needs not to be so personal, unless we (or often our wounded self) choose to see it that way.
 Yet it may take many years, tears, to accept others' choices without believing there is something wrong with us, before we realise that rejection is not so personal as our ego may imagine - that it's actually not about us and more about the person who leaves - their decision.
 So, if a partner (or parent in our past, maybe through separation or divorce) leaves, it's not because of some lack in us (or that somehow it was our fault), it's because of their own inner issues.
 Something may not have been right for the person who ended the relationship, and it doesn't mean it's about us.
 And despite who initiates the leaving, we may feel rejected or even hurt (we too have likely "hurt" others).
 The need to separate or divorce may mean we (or they) have grown out, or away, from something, or that parts of us are now seeking something different, that the way it was is not working for us.
 And if we experience the deep pain of loneliness, it's understandable that our thoughts go to the person who was able to take that loneliness away, so when we feel this huge absence, our heart only wants one thing - to be with the person who was able to eliminate our fearful emotions.
-Yet it is the absence itself, the emptiness within us, that when we are willing to experience this (and not the person who could temporarily take it away) that it becomes part of our healing, as we stay with our own loneliness, without escaping into fantasies about people who would take it away, so we emerge stronger, resilient through it.
+Yet it is the absence itself, the emptiness within us, that when we are willing to experience this (and not the person who could temporarily take it away) that it becomes part of our healing, as we stay with our own loneliness, without escaping into fantasies about people who would take it away, so we emerge stronger, resilient through it - honouring our self.
 All relationships, whatever their length, have some sort of purpose, as the quote below refers.
 (See also Responding To Experience Of Loss, Separation, Rejection, Abandonment)

 People come into your life for a reason, a season or a lifetime.